Washington Allon Bartlett: Civil War career

 Upon the outbreak of the Civil War, Bartlett was engaged in raising Bartlett's Naval Brigade for service.
-However, upon reporting to the area of Fort Monroe, Virginia in the late spring of 1861, the Brigade was rejected for service by the commanding officer, Major-General Benjamin F. Butler.
-Bartlett, who was Colonel of the Brigade, subsequently suffered a serious injury in a fall, and the Brigade was dissolved, portions of it being reformed as the 99th Volunteer Regiment of the New York militia in August, 1861.
-Bartlett was subject to serious criticism in the press by some regarding his conduct, one article even noting that some in the Brigade questioned his sanity.
+However, upon reporting to the area of Fort Monroe, Virginia in the late spring of 1861, the brigade was rejected for service by the commanding officer, Major-General Benjamin F. Butler.
+Bartlett, who was colonel of the brigade, subsequently suffered a serious injury in a fall, and the brigade was dissolved, portions of it being reformed as the 99th New York Infantry Regiment of the New York militia in August, 1861.
+Bartlett was subject to serious criticism in the press by some regarding his conduct, one article even noting that some in the brigade questioned his sanity.

 Bartlett continued to seek vindication; Senator John P. Hale of New Hampshire is on record as having written to Navy Secretary Gideon Welles regarding Bartlett's case in March 1862.
 However, there is no record of Bartlett ever receiving vindication.
 As of 1862, Bartlett was in a partnership practicing civil, marine, naval and steam engineering at 169 Broadway, in New York City.

 Bartlett died in Brooklyn Heights, Brooklyn, New York City, in February 1865, and is buried at Green-Wood Cemetery, section 90, lot 772/775, in Brooklyn.